 8. Hyaluronic Acid

 Hyaluronic acid (or HA) is a gel-like substance that is naturally produced by your dog’s body, serving as a shock absorber and helping to lubricate their joint fluid.
 In older dogs, highly active dogs, or dogs that have suffered an injury, HA can become damaged and lead to joint issues.
-HA given in supplement form has been shown to be effective in replacing damaged HA in the joints that commonly occurs from overuse, age, or trauma.
+HA given in supplement form is effective in replacing damaged HA in the joints that commonly occurs from overuse, age, or trauma.
 TopDog’s GlycanAid HA is one of the few supplements on the market that has Hyaluronic Acid.

 9. Cetyl Myristoleate